run-ai/docs/docs/admin/integration/weights-and-biases.md

         ```Key = WANDB_PROJECT```

-        ```Value =``` leave empty for data scientist to fill it in when creating a Workspace in the next step.
+        ```Value =``` leave empty for researcher to fill it in when creating a Workspace in the next step.
 4. Create a [Workspace](/docs/Researcher/user-interface/workspaces/create/workspace.md) using the Environment you just created.
-5. In the Workspace, add the URL for your project in your Weights and Biases account to the ```value``` envirnonment variablre.
+5. In the Workspace, add the URL for your project in your Weights and Biases account to the `value` environment variable.

-This will create a link, that will autoacticaly open a new tab directly from your Worksapce to your exact Weights and Biases project.
+This will create a link, that will automatically open a new tab directly from your Workspace to your exact Weights and Biases project.